News

 and

-We're excited to welcome Craig Beaven to our feature, BPJ Poets In Conversation.
-He spoke with us about his poem "Portrait of My Daughter in Repose," featured in our latest issue.
+We're excited to welcome TC Tolbert to our feature, BPJ Poets In Conversation.
+S/he spoke with us about "The Quiet Practices", Winner of the 2023 Chad Walsh Chapbook Series.